moshi4/GBKviz/README.md

 GBKviz is browser-based Genbank data vizualization webapp.
 User can easily and flexibly plot specified region genome CDS figure in any format.
-In addition, GBKvis can perform comparative genome plot figure.
+In addition, GBKviz can perform comparative genome plot figure using MUMmer.

 Demo GIF here...